-In addition to the EPA, N.gaditiana contains others fatty acids (Sukenik et al., 1993).
+In addition to the EPA, N.gaditana contains others fatty acids (Sukenik et al., 1993).
 To highlight the difference in fatty acids content between a no-pretreated sample and one that was subjected to pretreatment, in Table 3 are reported the characterization of a no-pretreated sample and that of the sample pretreated and extracted under the best conditions.

 Table 3: Characterization of a no-pretreated sample and of the sample pretreated and extracted under the best conditions